rakshitbharat/ELM327-emulator-web-API/README.md

 ## Contributing 🤝

 Contributions welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is an open source project free to use and modify.

 ---

-Made with ❤️ by [Your Name] | [Documentation](https://github.com/yourusername/elm327-web-emulator/wiki) | [Report Bug](https://github.com/yourusername/elm327-web-emulator/issues)
+Made with ❤️ by [rakshitbharat] | [Documentation](https://github.com/rakshitbharat/ELM327-emulator-web-API/wiki) | [Report Bug](https://github.com/rakshitbharat/ELM327-emulator-web-API/issues)